-Wichita police investigating 3 deaths, 2 separate shootings
+Topeka police investigating 3 deaths, 2 separate shootings

-WICHITA, Kan.
-(AP) - Police in Wichita are investigating two separate shooting incidents that happened hours apart and resulted in three deaths.
+TOPEKA, Kan.
+(AP) - Police in Topeka are investigating two separate shooting incidents that happened hours apart and resulted in three deaths.

 The first shooting was reported around 8 p.m Monday, and arriving officers found two victims with gunshot wounds, police said in a news release.
 One victim had non-life threatening injuries, and the other was pronounced dead at the scene, police said.

-Note: This story has been corrected to show the homicides occurred in Topeka, not Wichita.